Historical Fiction Book Editors

 Book editors who specialize in historical fiction know what works and what needs to be researched and reviewed.
 They help give characters personalized voices, vocabulary, and inflections that add to realism.
 Historical fiction editors question everything and will catch errors that editors outside this genre may miss.

-DAVID ALAN has edited more than 200 books and authored nearly 100 books for 30 publishers, including St. Martin’s Press, HarperCollins, Lyons Press, Random House, Running Press, Warner Books, Total/Sports Illustrated, and Scholastic.
+David Aretha has edited and authored books for 30+ publishers, including St. Martin’s Press, HarperCollins, Lyons Press, Random House, Running Press, Warner Books, Total/Sports Illustrated, and Scholastic.

 200+ books edited for major publishers and independent authors